 Use a meeting management tool like Fellow to hold yourself accountable by adding questions that you would like to ask during your one-on-one in the meeting agenda.

 2 Questions about growth, personal development & career progression

 No one wants to stay in a boring, stagnant job – and it’s your responsibility to ensure you’re growing, learning and have great prospects.

 Some managers are experts at growing their employees, while others haven’t got the slightest idea.
-Instead of leaving your future in your manager’s hands, you can ask these questions to create a better future for yourself:
+Instead of leaving your future in your manager’s hands, here are some ideas of what to ask your manager during one on one meetings to create a better future for yourself:

 - Given my skills, abilities & interests, what roles do you see as suitable for my future?